 - FA11.
 Continue to collaborate on the region-wide S&HLGA Regional Public Health Plan Working Group, including the development of regional sub working groups, where practical, to further collaborate, seek funding or advocate for equitable health outcomes for the most disadvantaged priority groups across our region - FA12.
-Identify and seek funding opportunities for a regional coordinator role - FA13.
-Update, reissue and consider the Indicators of Community Wellbeing Report for the Southern and Hills LGA with new data as they become available (including data from the 2021 Census) - FA14.
+Explore ways the S&HLGA Regional Public Health Plan Working Group can help strengthen the strategic relationships and collaboration between the six councils and their regional partners (such as a regional public health forum), including the identification of funding opportunities for collaborative initiatives - FA13.
+Identify and seek funding opportunities for a regional coordinator role - FA14.
+Share and review relevant data updates (inclusive of data from the ABS 2021 Census) to monitor changes and gaps in our region's population health and consider any implications for implementing the Plan over the 2022-27 timeframe - FA15.
+Update, reissue and consider the Indicators of Community Wellbeing Report for the Southern and Hills LGA with new data as they become available (including data from the 2021 Census) - FA16.
 Explore the development of 'access to services and infrastructure' indicators, including research to determine what access means in regional settings and what the best measures are.